lupo-src/devops-assignment-easir/README.md

 That would be more or less it.

 ### Scenario 2
 In this scenario the only major diffrence would be to point HPA not to external metrics from AWS Cloud Watch but to custom metrics within on-prem cluster.
-From what I remember, EASI'R has already implemented Prometheus monitoring so in this case I'd use prometheus-adapter (https://github.com/DirectXMan12/k8s-prometheus-adapter) to leverage Custom Metrics API and use custom.metrics.k8s.io/v1beta1 which is suitable for use with the auto scaling/v2 Horizontal Pod Autoscaler.
+From what I remember, Prometheus monitoring is already implemented so in this case I'd use prometheus-adapter (https://github.com/DirectXMan12/k8s-prometheus-adapter) to leverage Custom Metrics API and use custom.metrics.k8s.io/v1beta1 which is suitable for use with the auto scaling/v2 Horizontal Pod Autoscaler.

 Then we could levarage following ConfigMap to tell prometheus-adapter to gather specific metric (in this case HTTP requests):